Russo-Ukrainian war (2022–present): Battle of Bakhmut

 Following defeat in Kherson and Kharkiv, Russian and Wagner forces focused on taking Bakhmut and breaking the half-year-long stalemate there since the start of the war.
 Russian forces sought to encircle the city, attacking from the north via Soledar.
 After taking heavy casualties, Russian and Wagner forces took control of Soledar on 16 January 2023.
-By early February 2023, Bakhmut was facing attacks from north, south and east, with the sole Ukrainian supply lines coming from Chasiv Yar to the west.
+By early February 2023, Bakhmut was facing attacks from north, south, and east, with the sole Ukrainian supply lines coming from Chasiv Yar to the west.

 On 4 March, Bakhmut's deputy mayor told news services that there was street fighting in the city.
-On 20 May 2023, the Wagner Group claimed full control over Bakhmut, and a victory in the battle was officially declared by Russia the next day, following which Wagner forces retreated from the city in place of regular Russian units.
+On 20 May 2023, the Wagner Group claimed full control over Bakhmut, and a victory in the battle was officially declared by Russia the next day, following which Wagner forces retreated from the city and were replaced by regular Russian units.